middtown/react-todo-walkthrough-jquery/sprints/Sprint4.md

   }

   // ...

 ```

-8. Modify the `onInputChange` function so that instead of logging a message to the console, it changes the state of this should have value `event.target.value`.
+8. Modify the `onInputChange` function so that instead of logging a message to the console, it changes the state.
+The `todo` in the state should have value `event.target.value`.

 Hint: for an example of setting state, you can reference the `TodosContainer` class's `fetchData` method.